RitaSoaresss/MCPP_LUNG/README.md

 The DNA pre-processing is divided into 2 parts:

-* B.1 - Variant Alignment:
+### B.1 - Variant Alignment

   ![image](https://github.com/user-attachments/assets/c107d7c3-0091-4361-a8ba-b6fbd9ce882e)

-* B.2 - Variant Calling:

-  ![image](https://github.com/user-attachments/assets/a3c5191b-b77b-43e9-b6c5-3c4c4347f479)

-### B.1 - Variant Alignment
   Here's a list of the DNA Variant Alignment scripts and a brief description of them in order:

 ### B.2 - Variant Calling

+  ![image](https://github.com/user-attachments/assets/a3c5191b-b77b-43e9-b6c5-3c4c4347f479)

   Here's a list of the DNA Variant Calling scripts and a brief description of them in order: